Shubham1974/EmployeeManagementSystem/README.md

 4. Push to the branch: `git push origin feature/YourFeature`
 5. Open a Pull Request

-Please use clear commit messages and update database schema if applicable.

 ## License

 This project is licensed under the MIT License — see the LICENSE file for details.